LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-high-level-first.md

 bugs.

-ll: TODO phrasing of "original set we tried" seems off The sixteen mutators we include in the paper are not the original set we tried and others that seemed like good candidates proved to be ineffective.
+* TODO phrasing of "original set we tried" seems off The sixteen mutators we include in the paper are not the original set we tried and others that seemed like good candidates proved to be ineffective.
 For instance replacing car with cdr should lead to type-level